Once Upon a Time

 I was born at a time when instability was just beginning to brew.
 My early childhood memories include watching rocket ships take off and go to the moon.
 I watched men walk on the moon.
 I remember sitting in front of the TV as President Richard Nixon resigned from office.
 I remember feeling sorry for him.
 I don’t remember seeing really bad things on the news.
 My parents kept us safe from the Vietnam war and from the race riots and assassinations of Martin Luther King Jr. and Bobby Kennedy.

-My family was very close knit when I was a little girl.
-My grandparents had 6 children, 5 girls and 1 boy.
-My mother has 4 sisters and 1 brother and these sisters did everything together.
+My earliest childhood memories are of a close knit family.
+My maternal grandparents had 6 children, 5 girls and 1 boy.
+My mom has 4 sisters and 1 brother and these sisters did everything together.
 My uncle is just 6 years older than me so he was more like a son to his sisters than a brother.
 My uncle was very doted upon because he was the only boy.
 I remember having great family get togethers, picnics, parties, vacations at the shore, playing in creeks, baby showers, birthdays, holidays.
 I felt like we had the best family in the whole wide world.

-My father had an equally awesome family, although his mother and father died when he was a boy.
+I have equally awesome memories of my dad’s family, although his mother and father died when he was a boy.
 My dad had 2 brothers and 1 sister and from my tiny perspective they had a perfect family too.
-My father and his brother, Mike, were very close.
+My dad and his brother, Mike, were very close.
 My uncle’s wife died when we were very little.
 She contracted the Hong Kong flu and developed pneumonia.
 She was very young when she died.
-There were so many friday nights we would go visit Uncle Mike and my 3 cousins or go bowling with my mom and hiding under tables and run around the wide big bowling alley world.
+There were so many friday nights we would go visit Uncle Mike and my 3 cousins or go bowling with my mom and hide under tables and run around the gigantic bowling alley world.

 When I was growing up, my mom took us to church almost every Sunday.
 We would go to Sunday school and then sometimes we would get to play in the nursery while she went to grown up church.
 I remember really liking church when I was little.
 The pastor was a wonderful, loving man who loved all the children.
 I even remember liking grown up church a little, although it took far too long for me.
 Time as a child seemed to go much more slowly than it does now.
 I know I learned about Jesus when I was little, but I don’t have much memory of what I learned.